JamFfm/cbpi4-NEXTIONDisplay/README.md

 # Known problems

-1. Due to the fact that wave is only working with integer the wave values have to be rounded.
+1. Due to the fact that wave-graph is only working with integer the wave values have to be rounded.
 So sometimes the graph is not precise.
 Error should be around 0.1°C/F.

 2. With Raspi 3b I got some Problems to connect to a serial port.
 Raspi could only read the Nextion but not write to it.
 I assume the serial of bluetooth needs to be captured.
 I did not want to kill bluetooth though I do not use it in my installation.
 I used the serial via USB Port.

-4. Fermentation ist not supported because it is not realised in the main software.
+4. Fermentation ist not supported because I do not use fermentation with CBPI4 and because of a lack of time.
+Maxbe I will implement it in the future.

 **Help is welcome**

-# Fixed Problems
-1. Due to the fact time is a thread this one is not stopped by ''strg c'' in command window of raspi.

-# Support

-Report issues either in this Git section or at Facebook at the [Craftbeerpi group](https://www.facebook.com/groups/craftbeerpi/)